riverluara/love-peace/doc/DesignDoc.md

 * _Weight Classes_
   * Determines the different type of equipment that is attached to the ship.
 Also holds a certain speed and torque for movement.
 * _Equipment_
+  * Protects against obstacles that can harm the ship.
   * _Boosts_
     * Increases speed of the ship for a specified amount of time.
   * _Tech_